Network-Realised Model Predictive Control Part II: Distributed Constraint Management

 \subsection{Distributed Enforcement of Constraint Satisfaction}

 We begin by addressing the final and most important component of the formulations introduced in \eqref{eq:area_prob}.
-Recall that, in stating the objectives of our control architecture's second layer, the optimisation problems from \eqref{eq:area_prob} make use of the sets $\Xi_{it}$ to ensure the satisfaction of the constraints pertaining to $x[k]$ and $u[k]$.
+Recall that, in stating the objectives of our control architecture's second layer, the optimisation problems from \eqref{eq:area_prob} make use of the sets $\Xi_{it}$ to ensure the satisfaction of the constraints related to $x[k]$ and $u[k]$.
 The aforementioned sets, whose precise expressions have been deferred up to this point, may now finally be stated in a formal manner.
-This is done by first computing the sets and for every index $\ell\in\mathcal{A}_{ui}$ and any set of real-valued tuples $ $ and $ $ which satisfy \eqref{eq:inner_appr_1}-\eqref{eq:inner_appr_2}.
-These tuples allow us to define $\Xi_{it}$ as in \eqref{eq:state_sets}, located at the top of this page. \begin{remark} We implicitly assume that the first-layer closed-loop system has been designed in such a way as to ensure that the sets from \eqref{eq:inner_appr_1}-\eqref{eq:state_sets} are \emph{non-empty}.
-If this is not the case, then the reason is the fact that the first layer has not been appropriately tuned in order to tackle cross-coupling and the exogenous disturbance.
+To do so, we first compute the following sets and for every index $\ell\in\mathcal{A}_{ui}$ and any set of real-valued tuples $ $ and $ $ which satisfy \eqref{eq:inner_appr_1}-\eqref{eq:inner_appr_2}.
+These tuples allow us to define $\Xi_{it}$ as in \eqref{eq:state_sets}, located at the top of this page. { \begin{remark} We implicitly assume that the first-layer closed-loop system has been designed so as to ensure that the sets from \eqref{eq:inner_appr_1}-\eqref{eq:state_sets} are \emph{non-empty}.
+If this is not the case, the reason is that the first layer has not been appropriately tuned to address cross-coupling and exogenous disturbance.
 Provided that the sets $\mathcal{X}$ and $\mathcal{U}$ (along with their area-based decompositions) are available during the first layer's design phase, a judicious choice of systemic norm optimisation in Section~5.2 of \cite{part1} (tied to the nature of these sets) can be used to ensure non-emptiness.
 Indeed, given that our first layer is specifically designed to improve upon the open-loop response characteristics of the network described by \eqref{eq:ss_a}-\eqref{eq:ss_c}, our assumption is by no means restrictive.
-Moreover, it highlights one of the key benefits of our approach: the fact that constraint feasibility is certified after first-layer synthesis, with any potential infeasibility being detected early on during the design procedure. \end{remark}
+This fact also highlights one of the key benefits of our approach: constraint feasibility is certified after first-layer synthesis, with any potential infeasibility being detected early on in the design procedure. \end{remark} }

-With all of their components now clarified, and assuming that every problem described in \eqref{eq:area_prob} is feasible\footnote{This property will be rigorously addressed in the sequel.} for each time instant $k\geq k_0$, each MPC-based subcontroller in our second layer can be implemented as per Algorithm~\ref{alg:MPC_implem}. }
+With all of their components clarified, and assuming that every problem described in \eqref{eq:area_prob} is feasible for each time instant $k\geq k_0$ (a key property that will be rigorously addressed in the sequel), each MPC-based subcontroller in our second layer can be implemented as per Algorithm~\ref{alg:MPC_implem}. }